rdwrome/261sp23/101Functions/Homework-Functions.md

 # Homework - Functions

-1. Read Chapters 8, 10, and 14 in "Think Python"
+1. Read Chapter 10 "Lists" in "Think Python"

 2. Write a program that prints out a graph of `y = x^2` (^2 means power of 2) horizontally.
 The print out of the graph should look like the following: